‘Hair is everything.’

-Here then is why the character of Fleabag is an abhorrent witch.
+Here then is the clear and obvious answer to why the character of Fleabag is an abhorrent witch.
 Phoebe is extremely wealthy.
 She therefore has a very limited understanding of what life in the world is, with no real contact with uncertainty or discomfort or anyone who is radically different to The Standard Modern Female.
-Being wealthy she is shaped from birth into the blandly confident and insensitive consciousness which all wealthy people exhibit, even wealthy children.7 These attributes confer upon her worldly success; which is to say, success in the male world.
+Being wealthy she is shaped from birth into the blandly confident and insensitive consciousness which all wealthy people exhibit, even wealthy children.10 These attributes confer upon her worldly success; which is to say, success in the male world.
 Like all women raised in the male world, she has absorbed maleness, but because she is wealthy, and modern, there are no pressures on her to experience any deeper psychological reality, so she remains, essentially, an unhappy pseudo-man, with all the problems of unhappy men — restless mentation, sexual obsession and anger — which she excuses, just as insane men do.
 This doesn’t just make her as unhappy as men are, but far more so — because she is a woman.
 She is therefore effectively possessed, but she can’t do anything about her possession because, like the millions of successful or ambitious women who adore the show, her worldly power is based on being possessed, based on her acquired maleness, and she can’t give that up without giving away the power.
 So instead she lovelessly fucks her way around the world, cheerlessly ‘joking’ about her disgusting life, and creating a narrative, based on the given unculture of the world, which justifies the unholy nightmare of it; a living dead horrorshow that all her friends cheerfully engage in; all papered over with the bloodless, soulless, sentimental idea of love that Waller-Bridge tranquilises her, and her viewer’s, self-loathing with.

 Fleabag.n.|ˈfliːbaɡ| A dirty or shabby animal, person or object infested with blood-sucking parasites.